robinhood/faust/CONTRIBUTING.rst

 * ``Mode`` - https://github.com/ask/mode/issues

-If you're unsure of the origin of the bug you can ask the `mailing-list`_, or just use the Faust issue tracker.
+If you're unsure of the origin of the bug you can ask the `slack-channel`_, or just use the Faust issue tracker.

 Contributors guide to the code base
 ===================================